 Friendships like that of Duke and “Wild” Bill are a rarity.
 Lucky for us, the “Food Dudes” have been collaborating, experimenting and having fun in the kitchen for more than two decades.
 Out of all of that fun has come plenty of stories and countless mouthwatering recipes.
 While Duke is on a fishing boat in Alaska selecting the world’s highest quality fish, “Wild” Bill is in the kitchen creating new house blends of spices.
 Their shared goal of consistent customer satisfaction keeps them motivated to constantly improve their menu while experimenting and creating wonderful dishes that support sustainable practices.

-Book a reservation at one of our six locations and experience the “Food Dudes” passion for wild, sustainable seafood for yourself!
+Book a reservation at one of our seven locations and experience the “Food Dudes” passion for wild, sustainable seafood for yourself!